 The Moral Model and Disease Model

-In 2016 The sitting Suregen General held conference has taken a stance and backed a model, “US Surgeon General Vivek Murthy wants Americans to see addiction as a brain disorder instead of a moral failing.”
+In 2016, the sitting Suregen General held a conference that has taken a stance and backed a model, “US Surgeon General Vivek Murthy wants Americans to see addiction as a brain disorder instead of a moral failing.”
 This is just the icing on the cake of the medical, psychological, and psychiatric communities all taking the same position.
 “But one important change is Murthy’s explicit statement that addiction should be seen as a medical condition.”
 The moral model implies that a person who is addicted to alcohol and/or drugs has a character flaw.
 It “classifies a drunkard as morally weak.”

 Under the auspices of this model, alcoholism is rooted in sin.
 A person who chronically consumes alcohol does so by choice and can stop drinking at any time.
 The moral model thus depicts alcoholism as a defect of the morally corrupt.